worstcase/gumshoe/docs/probe/properties-datagram-io.md

 Initialization can use system properties by calling Probe.initialize() or with an explicit Properties argument.

-    gumshoe.datagram-io.period     Data samples will be reported at regular intervals (in milliseconds) gumshoe.datagram-io.onshutdown If true, data samples will be reported when the JVM exits gumshoe.datagram-io.mbean      If true, enable JMX control of datagram usage probe gumshoe.datagram-io.mbean.name Override name of JMX control
+    gumshoe.datagram-io.period     Data reports will be generated at regular intervals (in milliseconds) gumshoe.datagram-io.onshutdown If true, a report will be generated when the JVM exits gumshoe.datagram-io.mbean      If true, enable JMX control of datagram usage probe gumshoe.datagram-io.mbean.name Override name of JMX control
                                  (default is based on fully qualified class name)